ravachol/kew/PRIVACY_POLICY.md

 - You can **disable Discord Rich Presence** at any time in the settings.
 - You can **disable MPRIS integration** at any time.
 - When these integrations are disabled, no activity data leaves your device through kew.

-By using kew, you acknowledge and agree that:

-- Your data remains stored on your device.
 - Any sharing of activity is fully controlled by you through MPRIS or Discord RPC settings.
 - kew developers have **no access** to your personal data or usage activity.